czetsuyatech/ct-keycloak-iam/docs/production.md

 ## Database

-Keycloak supports many databases, this example is for using MySQL.
+Keycloak supports many databases.
+This example is for using MySQL.

-### You can run your own database
+### You can run your database

 ```
 docker run --name mysql_8 -e MYSQL_ROOT_PASSWORD=<xxx> -e MYSQL_USER=<xxx> -e MYSQL_PASSWORD=<xxx> -e